 - It is an OSI Layer 7 firewall.

-- It monitors HTTP or HTTPS requests to ELB, CloudFront, or API Gateway.
+- It monitors HTTP or HTTPS requests.

 - Blocked traffic returns HTTP 403 (Forbidden) error status.